AnkitJishan/e-MANIT/README.md

 ![](https://github.com/AnkitJishan/e-MANIT/blob/master/resources/Screenshot%20from%202018-07-19%2022-43-48.png)

 ## Contributions
 We are willing to accept contributions from open source developers.
 What you have to do is simply fork this repository, made changes to it, and leave a pull request.
-Anybody can contribute to this repository following industry ethics.
+Anybody can contribute to this repository following modern industry ethics.

 ## License
 This project is licensed under MIT Licence.
 You can not use, re-modify, distribute it for commercial purposes.
 Read more about licence [here](https://en.wikipedia.org/wiki/MIT_License).